-With Skilltype, LOUIS will be able to analyze skill gaps and share expertise statewide for the first time, facilitating shared services and creating new opportunities for collaboration within the consortium.
+With Skilltype, LOUIS can analyze skill gaps and share expertise statewide for the first time.
+Furthermore, this will facilitate shared services and create new opportunities for collaboration within the consortium.

 Laurie Blandino, Executive Director and Associate Commissioner at LOUIS, commented, “LOUIS member libraries recognize that professional development is essential to achieving their potential.
 Louisiana librarians and support staff have diverse learning needs, and Skilltype is an invaluable tool for identifying resources and expertise that meet those needs.
 As LOUIS member libraries evolve to provide new services such as open education resources and digital literacy education, Skilltype will connect us with the resources and training we need to succeed.”

 “Bringing Skilltype to LOUIS is an exciting development,” notes David Banush, Dean of Libraries and Academic Information Resources at Tulane University.
 “The true power of the Skilltype platform lies in scale: highlighting available skills, identifying required needs, providing opportunity for growth, and collaborating to enhance capacity across Louisiana will allow all members of LOUIS to meet user needs more effectively.
 LOUIS and Skilltype are natural partners.”

 Skill Gaps, Shared Expertise, and Professional Development in LOUIS Libraries